Institute1937/kemerovo/README.md

 ## Larch / Poplar

-Larch and Poplar are both identical, Larch is a prepackaged box on vagrant cloud, Poplar is a vanilla debian box, with all packages and configuration done by script.
-The end result is the same, though Poplar is more configurable if you want to make changes.
+Larch and Poplar are both identical, Larch is a prepackaged box on vagrant cloud with everything included, Poplar is a vanilla debian box, with all packages and configuration done by script.
+The end result is the same, though Poplar is more configurable if you want to.
+Essentially Larch is a packaged version of Poplar.
+Poplar therefore may sometimes have a few things that haven't made it into Larch yet.

+##  Install speeds

+Larch   577627 ms (9.6 minutes)
+Poplar 1074355 ms (17.9 minutes)

+Compiled version does install a lot faster than the scripted version!